Central nervous system effects from radiation exposure during spaceflight: Review of space flight issues

 The first proposal concerning the effect of space radiation on the CNS was made by Cornelius Tobias in his 1952 description of light flash phenomenon caused by single HZE nuclei traversals of the retina.
 Light flashes, such as those described by Tobias, were observed by the astronauts during the early Apollo missions as well as in dedicated experiments that were subsequently performed on Apollo and Skylab missions.
 More recently, studies of light flashes were made on the Russian Mir space station and the ISS.
 A 1973 report by the NAS considered these effects in detail.
 This phenomenon, which is known as a Phosphene, is the visual perception of flickering light.
 It is considered a subjective sensation of light since it can be caused by simply applying pressure on the eyeball.
 The traversal of a single, highly charged particle through the occipital cortex or the retina was estimated to be able to cause a light flash.
-Possible mechanisms for HZE-induced light flashes include direction ionization and Cerenkov radiation within the retina.
+Possible mechanisms for HZE-induced light flashes include direction ionization and Cherenkov radiation within the retina.

 The observation of light flashes by the astronauts brought attention to the possible effects of HZE nuclei on brain function.
 The microlesion concept, which considered the effects of the column of damaged cells surrounding the path of an HZE nucleus traversing critical regions of the brain, originated at this time.
 An important task that still remains is to determine whether and to what extent such particle traversals contribute to functional degradation within the CNS.

 The possible observation of CNS effects in astronauts who were participating in past NASA missions is highly unlikely for several reasons.
 First, the lengths of past missions are relatively short and the population sizes of astronauts are small.
 Second, when astronauts are traveling in LEO, they are partially protected by the magnetic field and the solid body of the Earth, which together reduce the GCR dose-rate by about two-thirds from its free space values.
 Furthermore, the GCR in LEO has lower LET components compared to the GCR that will be encountered in transit to Mars or on the lunar surface because the magnetic field of the Earth repels nuclei with energies that are below about 1,000 MeV/u, which are of higher LET.
 For these reasons, the CNS risks are a greater concern for long-duration lunar missions or for a Mars mission than for missions on the ISS.